 At first glance, foxes and coyotes might look similar, but other than the cartoon icon Wile E. Coyote always chasing the fast-running Road Runner (meep meep!) in Looney Tunes, or Tod from Disney's The Fox and the Hound, how much do we really know about the two canids?
 Here's everything you need to tell the difference between the two members of the dog family.

-The most notable difference between the coyote and the fox is the size: Coyotes have much longer limbs, ears, and snout, making them overall larger and taller than the fox, whether it's the commonly seen red fox or the gray fox.
+The most notable difference between the fox vs coyote is the size: Coyotes have much longer limbs, ears, and snout, making them overall larger and taller than the fox, whether it's the commonly seen red fox or the gray fox.

 eMammal tells us about the coyote: